auto-optimization/iraceplot/README.md

 iraceResults:   The data generated when loading the Rdata file created by irace

 param_names:    String vector, A set of parameters to be plotted (example: param_names = c("algorithm","alpha","rho","q0","rasrank"))

+n:              Numeric, It will allow going through the various parameters of 9 in 9 graphs (example: if we place an n = 1, it will show us the parameters from 1 to 9, in case an n = 2 it will show the parameters from 10 to 18 and so on)

 fileName:       String, A pdf will be created in the location and with the assigned name (example: "~/patch/example/filename")
 ```